janvrany/scripts/README.md

 * *[bee-config.rb][9]* convenience script to open an editor on Bee Smalltalk config file (used by `bee.rb`).

+* *[bee-extract-c-defines.rb][13]* simple script to extract #define'd constants from C header files and create Smalltalk statements that fill in pool dictionary.

 You can find more details about inside these scripts, or run script with `--help`.